-B. Talent and Reputation
+B. Talents and Reputation

 Revive, strengthen, and reward motivation and performance among civil servants to increase responsiveness to the changing environment and to citizens' needs.
-Foster an agile environment to stimulate civil servants' performance, their growth and career opportunities.
+Foster an agile environment to stimulate civil servants' performance, growth and career opportunities.

-- > Set up innovation-teams16 within local and central administrations.
+Set up innovation teams {16} within local and central administrations.
 These "i-teams" will develop digital solutions to tackle the most pressing issues for their constituency, and then monitor their implementation.
-These teams will combine digital and service design competences, ensuring that new tools and services fit citizens' capabilities and needs.17 Public sector digitisation must be considered as a means, not an end. - Facilitate new skill learning in public sector jobs..
+These teams will combine digital and service design competencies, ensuring that new tools and services fit citizens' capabilities and needs {17}.
+Public sector digitisation must be considered as a means, not an end.

+Facilitate new skill learning in public sector jobs.
 Public bodies will provide a wide range of training courses to their employees, enabling them to develop the project management and IT skills that are required in such a rapidly changing environment.
+All civil servants will have these competencies certified.
+Civil servants can experience and learn from private sector dynamics by participating in "public-private sector exchanges".

+Diffuse the position-based recruitment system in public administration system composed of financial and non-financial incentives to improve civil servant performance and accelerate the career paths of strong professionals.
+The performance will be evaluated based on outcomes.

-All civil servants will have these competences certified.
-Civil servants can experience and learn from private sector dynamics by participating in "public-private sector exchanges". - ➤ Diffuse the position-based recruitment system in public administration18 across Europe to attract talent from all backgrounds and professions within ministries and public bodies: people from differing careers offer specific skills.
-Special entry points for young talent may include programs launching specific challenges aimed at hiring those that respond best to these tests.19 - Introduce a management-by-objectives system composed of financial and non-financial incentives to improve civil servant performance and accelerate career paths of strong professionals.
-Performance will be evaluated based on outcomes.
+{18.1,18.2} across Europe to attract talent from all backgrounds and professions within ministries and public bodies: people from differing careers offer specific skills.
+Special entry points for young talent may include programs launching specific challenges aimed at hiring those that respond best to these tests {19}.

-16 Nesta, The teams and funds making innovation happen in governments around the world, available at https://www.nesta.org.uk/sites/default/files/i-teams june 2014.pdf http://www.eupan.eu/files/repository/20170206084104_TopPublicManagersinEuropemainreport.pdf

-17 The Behavioural Insight Team, Easy Attractive Social Timely, available at http://38r8om2xjhhl25mw24492dir.wpengine.netdna-cdn.com/wp-content/uploads/2015/07/BIT-Publication-EAST FA WEB.pdf https://www.fonction-publique.gouv.fr/files/files/publications/etudes_perspectives/Administration_and_the_Civil_service_in_the_27_EU_Member_states.pdf

-18 OECD, Acquiring capacity, available at http://www.oecd.org/gov/pem/acquiringcapacity.htm; Eupan, Management and Employment in Europe, available at

-19 Ministère du Budget, des Comptes Publics de la Fonction Publique, Administration and the Civil Service in the EU 27 Member States, available at
+Introduce a management-by-objectives

-Introduce attractive, fair compensation for all civil servants as well as high quality entry-level positions in the public sector.
+Introduce attractive, fair compensation for all civil servants as well as high-quality entry-level positions in the public sector.

-C. Shared competences
+C. Shared Competences

-Identify and avoid inefficient or ineffective duplication of shared competences at all levels of public administration to clarify accountability and decision-making processes.
-Decision makers must be accountable to their constituents for the use of public funds and their outcomes.
+Identify and avoid inefficient or ineffective duplication of shared competencies at all levels of public administration to clarify accountability and decision-making processes.
+Decision-makers must be accountable to their constituents for the use of public funds and their outcomes.
 Clear and demarcated competence allocation between bureaucracies at state, regional and local levels fosters greater accountability from political representatives.

-➤ Apply the subsidiarity principle to ensure the most effective and efficient distribution of administrative and legal competences at the local, national, and EU level.
+Apply the subsidiarity principle to ensure the most effective and efficient distribution of administrative and legal competencies at the local, national, and EU level.

-D. Glass state
+D. Glass State

-Ensure full transparency in the use of public resources: how they are accounted, where they come from and how they are spent.
-Monitor tendering processes to make certain that public procurement delivers "best value for money" (BVM).20Competitive proposals for the delivery of public services ensures better outcomes for citizens while a transparent system limits fraud.
+Ensure full transparency in the use of public resources: how they are accounted for, where they come from and how they are spent.
+Monitor tendering processes to make certain that public procurement delivers "best value for money" (BVM) {20}.
+Competitive proposals for the delivery of public services ensure better outcomes for citizens while a transparent system limits fraud.

-➤ Exploit the role of the European Court of Auditors in the governance of National Audit Offices for a better use of public finances, both at the European and national level, aiming to homogenize the public sector accounting standard21 and share best practices among countries22 (i.e. production of Whole of Government Accounts (WGA) at a national level).23 The Court should guarantee public finances are used to correctly and efficiently implement policies, monitoring coherence between policy design and policy implementation.
+Exploit the role of the European Court of Auditors in the governance of National Audit Offices for better use of public finances, both at the European and national level, aiming to homogenize the public sector accounting standard {21.1,21.2} and share best practices among countries {22} (i.e. production of Whole of Government Accounts (WGA) at a national level {23}).
+The Court should guarantee public finances are used to correctly and efficiently implement policies, monitoring coherence between policy design and policy implementation.